-Ted is an enterprise technology veteran, student of Marketing 2.0, entrepreneur, angel investor and aviator.
-He most recently led marketing and product management at NextPrinciples, an enterprise software startup helping companies extract true value from social media.
-Prior to NextPrinciples, Ted was VP of Social Marketing at SAP where he led many of the company's social marketing initiatives.
-Ted was previously a management consultant with McKinsey & Company and has spent most of his career helping companies leverage analytics to optimize their operations.
+Ted is an enterprise technology veteran, entrepreneur and angel investor.
+He is currently the Chief Marketing Officer at iCharts, an early-stage SaaS analytics software company.
+Prior to iCharts, Ted led marketing and product management at NextPrinciples, an enterprise software startup helping companies extract true value from social media.
+Prior to NextPrinciples, Ted was a VP at SAP.
+His roles at SAP included building SAP’s social media marketing practices, leading their SaaS BI business and co-leading the corporate strategy group.
+Ted was previously a management consultant with McKinsey & Company and earlier in his career built and led enterprise software products and businesses at Talus Solutions (acquired by Manugistics) and Sabre.
 You can connect with Ted on Twitter, Google+ or visit his personal blog here.

 I am not so much arguing the value of Facebook for me as an individual (despite the fatigue that seems to be settling in among many people I know), but more around how they continue to drive revenue growth (assuming the standard ad model does not work).
 As Claude said above, when people are on Facebook they are socializing and not hunting.
 I believe they need to be taking bolder steps with monetization, as I dont believe copying Google will give them the growth the market is expecting.

 As to their willingness to experiment, I personally don't believe they are doing enough yet, but that might change fast.

 It will be interesting to observe what happens in the next 6-12 months, I wish I had all the answers.